Cosmological simulations of the same spiral galaxy: the impact of baryonic physics: Results

-Furthermore, we look at the distribution of values of the mean individual efficiencies of the star forming cells inside the detected GMC, $\langle\epsilon_{\mathrm{ff}}\rangle_{\mathrm{sf}}$, and compare them with different observations for the MW and M51 \cite{2014ApJ...782..114E,2016ApJ...833..229L,2016ApJ...831...73V,2017ApJ...846...71L,2018ApJ...861L..18U} as shown in the left panel of figure \ref{fig:efficiency}.
+Furthermore, we look at the distribution of values of the mean individual efficiencies of the star-forming cells inside the detected GMC, $\langle\epsilon_{\mathrm{ff}}\rangle_{\mathrm{sf}}$, and compare them with different observations for the MW and M51 \cite{2014ApJ...782..114E,2016ApJ...833..229L,2016ApJ...831...73V,2017ApJ...846...71L,2018ApJ...861L..18U} as shown in the left panel of figure \ref{fig:efficiency}.
 The fixed $\epsilon_{\mathrm{ff}}$ of the KSlaw-DCool run is shown as a vertical line.
 Even if the observations in the MW from \cite{2011ApJ...729..133M} have a good agreement with the KSlaw-DCool, we observe general agreement with most observations for all the runs with multi-ff SF (Mff$\epsilon_{009}$-DCool, Mff$\epsilon_{009}$-MecFB, Mff$\epsilon_{100}$-DCool and Mff$\epsilon_{100}$-MecFB) where the star formation efficiency is computed directly from gas features.
-In the right panel of figure \ref{fig:efficiency}, we show the correlation between the two ways of calculating the efficiency of the GMC.
-For the KSlaw-DCool run, the implementation of a global fixed SF efficiency results in a constant mean efficiency for all GMCs which is unrealistic and does not agree with the observational efficiency, $\tilde{\epsilon}_{\mathrm{ff}}$.
-For the other runs the correlation is fully consistent.
+In the right panel of figure \ref{fig:efficiency}, we show the correlation between the two ways of calculating the efficiency of the GMC.For the KSlaw-DCool run, even if one can derive a range of values for $\tilde{\epsilon}_{\mathrm{ff}}$ following equation \ref{eq:obseff}, the actual efficiency plugged in the calculation inside the cell is constant (equation \ref{eq:starformation}) and tuned purposely to agree with observations.
+But, as this value is constant we cannot correlate it with $\tilde{\epsilon}_{\mathrm{ff}}$ as it is the case for the simulations with the multi-freefall star formation (by meaning the values of the actual star-forming cells of the identified molecular clouds) accounting for a more consistent and less tuned scheme.